Original Paintings for Sale. Cross Stitch kits, charts, designs and leaflets

 Worked in horizontal rows, this consists on five straight stitches over 1,3,5,3, 1 threads with each diamond fitting into the one above.
 The spaces are then filled in with small stitches over one thread using the same floss.

-A free embroidery stitch.
-Double backstitch - click to enlarge
+A free embroidery stitch and a counted thread stitch.
+Double backstitch

-When double backstitch is worked closed herringbone appears on the wrong side or vice versa.
+As a free embroidery stitch, when double backstitch is worked closed herringbone appears on the wrong side or vice versa.
 Work small backstitches alternately along bottom stitch line and top stitch line.
-Also known as shadow stitch in white work.
+Also known as crossed back stitch and shadow stitch in white work.

 Two rows of buttonhole stitch are worked as shown with the stitches as close as possible.
 This is used in cut work where a row of running stitches is first used to define the shape.
 The first row of buttonhole stitch is then worked and the second row covers the running stitch.